yinglia/SurvBal/README.md

 install_version("zCompositions", version = "1.4.0.1", repos = "http://cran.us.r-project.org")
 ```

-You can install `SurvBal` from GitHub by:
+Then you can install `SurvBal` from GitHub by:

 ```
 # install.packages("devtools")